Absence of emergent supersymmetry at superconducting quantum critical points in Dirac and Weyl semimetals: DISCUSSION

-In summary, we have revealed a necessary condition for space-time SUSY to emerge at certain QCP: no nonlocal self-coupling terms of the boson field are induced by the Yukawa coupling.
-This provides a strong constraint for the candidate condensed-matter systems that might potentially exhibit emergent SUSY.
-The strategy developed in this paper can be applied to determine whether or not space-time SUSY really emerges at any QCP of continuous transition.
-Since the strong Yukawa coupling between massless fermion and boson often leads to nonlocal terms, it seems more promising to realize emergent SUSY in fully gapped systems, such as the models considered in \cite{Yu10, Li16}, by carefully tuning two or more parameters.
-Moreover, the nonlocal terms should also be seriously considered in the theoretic analysis of quantum critical phenomena \cite{Chubukov03, Chubukov04, ChubukovPepinRech04, Lee09, Metlitski10, Metzner15}.
+In conclusion, we have revealed a necessary condition for space-time SUSY to emerge in a microscopically non-supersymmetric system: no nonlocal self-coupling terms of the boson field are induced by the Yukawa coupling.
+This provides an important guidance to the search of emergent SUSY in condensed-matter systems.
+Because the Yukawa coupling between massless fermion and massless boson often leads to nonlocal terms, it is not legitimate to seek emergent SUSY at QCPs.
+Instead, one should consider fully gapped systems.
+For instance, one might try to tune the system away from the QCP to enter into the ordered phase such that both the fermion mass $m_f$ and the boson mass $m_b$ are finite \cite{Grover14}.
+If the distance to QCP took certain suitable value, the two masses could be equal \cite{Li16}, namely $m_f = m_b$.
+In such a special case, nonlocal terms are absent and in principle there might be effective SUSY.
+However, this equal-mass state is fragile: once the distance to QCP is changed, there is no chance for SUSY to emerge.

+Experiments can be performed to judge whether SUSY is respected.
+In case the system described by action Eq.~(\ref{Eqaction}) respects space-time SUSY, the anomalous dimensions for fermion and boson fields are equal and given by \cite{Aharony1997} $\eta_{\psi}=\eta_{\phi}=1/3$.
+As a result, the fermionic DOS behaves as $\rho\xk{\om}\propto \om^{4/3}$ at the QCP.
+In addition, SUSY would lead to an exact result for the zero-temperature optical conductivity \cite{Maciejko16} $\sigma\xk{\om,T=0} = \frac{5\xk{16\pi - 9\sqrt{3}}}{243\pi}\frac{e^2}{\hbar}$.
+These two quantities can be measured in experiments.
+Since our analysis found that nonlocal terms prevent space-time SUSY from emerging, we predict that the above signatures of SUSY would not be observed.
+Recent experiments have reported the discovery of intrinsic superconductivity on the surface of a 3D topological insulator Sb$_2$Te$_3$\cite{LZhao16}, which allows one to experimentally test whether SUSY really emerges at the SM-SC QCP.